 6HN - New 6Mo alloy selection for enhanced performance

-Introductory info on 6-Moly
+6-Moly Special Alloy Products from Swagelok – An Introduction

-Is your application based in a salt water environment?
+Does your application reside in a salt water environment?

-Is corrosion your biggest challenge?
+Does corrosion affect your fluid system’s performance?

-Are you concerned with the longevity of your assets and reliability of products in your application?
+Are you concerned with the longevity of your assets and the reliability of components in your application?

-If you identify with any of the concerns above, then the Swagelok 6Mo special alloy product range is for you.
+Do you need more corrosion protection than 316 stainless steel can offer?

-The Swagelok 6Mo product offering provides enhanced crevice and sour gas corrosion resistance and can be easily integrated into any system through a reliable supply chain at a competitive price.
+If you are facing any of these challenges then the Swagelok 6Moly special alloy product range is for you.

-With 6Mo products you can ensure longevity of your application in corrosive environments, making it easier for you to focus on other vital areas of your business.
+The Swagelok 6Moly product offering provides enhanced crevice and sour gas corrosion resistance and can be easily integrated into any system through our reliable supply chain.
+The value is further increased through competitive prices and enhanced by a lower overall cost of ownership due to the longer life span and quality of our products.

-Our 6Mo range is available in our unparalleled tube fitting design, a full basket of product offerings, superior materials and a robust supply chain.
+Our 6Moly range is available in a wide range of fluid system components including Swagelok tube fittings, valves, manifolds, flange adpaters, tubing and other products.

-Key types of corrosion combatted by 6Mo
+Key Types of Corrosion Mitigated by 6Moly